renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/README.md

 * For compiling and flashing the project to the device:

-1. You can work your code using VS Code, then open the terminal and select bash as the shell (please avoid powershell).
-Type 'cd' then leave an empty space ' ' an then and drag and drop your project folder to insert the path and then Enter.
+1. You can work your code using VS Code, open the terminal and select bash as the shell (please avoid powershell).
+Type 'cd' then leave an empty space ' ' and then drag and drop your project folder to insert the path and then Enter.
 You should be ready to start compiling.
 Type 'make' and wait for it to finish, should see something like this:

 ![Setup_image_14.png](https://github.com/renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/blob/main/Images/Tools_Setup/Setup_image_14.png)